 Visits.
 We encourage entomologists to visit the UAM Insect Collection, conduct research in the collections, and hand-carry specimens borrowed after preliminary sorting.
 UAM does not charge any fees for loans or use of the collection.

 Data.
-Specimens borrowed bearing barcode labels have already been entered into the UAM database (PLEASE DO NOT lose or mix-up these barcode labels).
-If you borrow specimens without barcodes and enter their data into your own database please consult with the curator to see if your data can be transfered to the UAM database.
+Specimens borrowed bearing barcode labels have already been entered into the UAM database (PLEASE DO NOT lose, remove, or mix-up these barcode labels).
+If you borrow specimens without barcodes and enter their data into your own database please consult with the curator to see if your data can be transferred to the UAM database.

 DNA Sampling.
 Extraction of RNA or DNA from UAM Insect Collection specimens is not permitted without the written approval of the curator.
 Such consumptive use will only be granted if the grantee agrees to provide a spreadsheet with UAM Insect Collection specimen barcodes (or their corresponding Arctos catalog numbers) associated with the resulting GenBank or BOLD (Barcode of Life Datasystems) identifiers (e.g. GenBank accession numbers) and PDFs of any resulting publications.
 Extractions will typically be allowed for 1-2 legs per specimen only.
 Whole-body extractions (without crushing), which allow the safe return of the specimen's articulated exoskeleton, will rarely be granted depending on the number of specimens available.
 DNA extraction that destroys the specimen entirely will not be granted.
 This policy applies to both the traditionally preserved collection and the frozen tissue collection.
 NOTE: when more than one specimen is on a pin or in a vial, a method that assures that the DNA data can be associated with the specimen from which it was derived must be employed.

 National Park Specimens.
 If specimens from US National Parks are used for research leading to a publication the appropriate National Park(s) should be thanked in the acknowledgements.